fetchai/agents-aea/docs/connection.md

 An `AEA` can interact with multiple connections at the same time via the <a href="../api/connections/base#connection-objects">`Multiplexer`</a>.
 Connections are passive in terms of multiplexer interactions (its methods are called by the Multiplexer), but they can run their own async or threaded tasks.

 The `Multiplexer` maintains an <a href="../api/multiplexer#inbox-objects">`InBox`</a> and <a href="../api/multiplexer#outbox-objects">`OutBox`</a>, which are, respectively, queues for incoming and outgoing envelopes and their contained messages.

-## Configuration

-Every connection must have a configuration file in `connection.yaml`, containing meta-information about the connection as well as all the required configuration details.
-For more details, have a look <a href="../config">here</a>.

 ## Developing your connection